weaviate/weaviate-io/developers/weaviate/current/core-knowledge/indexing.md

 We have a dedicated section containing all the [vector index settings](../vector-index-plugins/hnsw.html#how-to-use-hnsw-and-parameters), but there are a few we would like to highlight in this getting-started guide.

 * `vectorIndexType` is the ANN algorithm you want to use.
 By default, Weaviate selects `hnsw` -- the Hierarchical Navigable Small World (HNSW) algorithm.
 * `ef` is HNSW specific, and is used to find the right vectors stored in the index.
 The higher you set it the more accurate the recall but the slower the search becomes (more about picking the right index strategy below).
-By default Weaviate sets the value to `-1` which means as much as: "Let Weaviate pick the right ef value for me."
+By default Weaviate sets the value to `-1` which means: "Let Weaviate pick the right ef value for me."
 * `efConstruction` is HNSW specific, you can't change it after creating the class (i.e., it is immutable) but it mitigates the above-mentioned `ef` settings.
 The tradeoff here is on importing.
 So a high `efConstruction` means that you can lower your `ef` settings but that importing will be slower.
 * `vectorCacheMaxObjects` is the Weaviate cache.
 By default it is set to 2,000,000.
 We would recommend setting this to a number _greater_ than your total object amount.
 * `distance` is the type of distance calculation in vector space, for most machine learning models cosine similatiry, is the distance metric that we need, but Weaviate does [support other distance metrics as well](../vector-index-plugins/distances.html).